scionproto/scion/doc/EndhostBootstrap.rst

 so that after the download the bootstrapper can verify its authenticity.

 In the current Internet, the root of trust is based on an oligopoly of CAs.
-In SCION, this root of trust is represented by ISD-wise TRCs.
+In SCION, this root of trust is represented by one TRC per ISD.
-Nonetheless, like the current Internet, a device joining a network for the first time needs to have some pre-shared knowledge to judge what is authentic or not.
+Nonetheless, like the current Internet, a device joining a network for the first time needs to have some pre-shared knowledge to determine what is authentic or not.

 While we can consider the discovery of TRCs a temporary solution, the same is not true for the topology -- which is at the heart of the automatic bootstrapping.